X-Raym/wavesurfer-wp/README.md

 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

+## Concept ##
-HTML5 Audio controller with waveform preview (mixed or split channels), using WordPress native audio shortcode.
+Customizable HTML5 Audio controller with waveform preview (mixed or split channels), using WordPress native audio and playlist shortcode.

 ## Description ##
 This plugin replaces the default WordPress audio player with a player capable of displaying audio waveforms.
 It can display a mix of the different audio channels (for podcast, radio, e-learning, music), or all channels simultaneously (for sound tutorial, sounds-packs showcases, products demo etc...), which is its main purpose.